Charter of the United Nations: Drafting and adoption

 The San Francisco Conference, formally the United Nations Conference on International Organization (UNCIO), began as scheduled on 25 April 1945 with the goal of drafting a charter that would create a new international organization.
 The Big Four, which sponsored the event, invited all forty-six signatories to the Declaration by United Nations.
-Conference delegates invited four more nations: Belorussian Soviet Socialist Republic, the Ukrainian Soviet Socialist Republic, recently liberated Denmark and Argentina.
+Conference delegates invited four more nations: the Belorussian Soviet Socialist Republic, the Ukrainian Soviet Socialist Republic, Argentina and recently liberated Denmark.

 The conference was perhaps the largest international gathering up to that point, with 850 delegates, along with advisers and organizers, for a total of 3,500 participants.
 An additional 2,500 representatives from media and various civil society groups were also in attendance.
 Plenary meetings involving all delegates were chaired on a rotational basis by the lead delegates of the Big Four.
-Several committees were formed to facilitate and address different aspects of the drafting process, with over 400 meetings convened in the subsequent weeks.
+Several committees were formed to facilitate and address different aspects of the drafting process, with more than 400 meetings convened in the subsequent weeks.
 Following multiple reviews, debates, and revisions, a final full meeting was held on 25 June 1945 with the final proposed draft posed to attendees.
 Following unanimous approval, the Charter was signed by delegates the following day in Veterans' Memorial Hall.

+The United States Senate, as part of the 79th United States Congress, ratified the Charter by a vote of 89–2 on 28 July 1945.
+By 24 October 1945, enough nations had ratified the Charter to officially bring the United Nations into existence.